IRS Installment Agreements

 If you have a tax liability and cannot pay the entire amount at once, you have the right to pay the liability in monthly installments based on your ability to pay.
 When the IRS sends a notice of your tax liability to you, if you do not respond to the first notice or subsequent IRS notices, the IRS will consider your account to be delinquent.
 Tax liabilities that the IRS considers to be delinquent are generally turned over to the Automated Collection System (ACS) or to the Collection field function.
 A Los Angeles tax attorney can negotiate an IRS installment agreement on your behalf to obtain an affordable payment plan taking into account your standard of living.

 ACS is a network of call centers and agents across the nation that you can call and that can access your tax account.
 They can establish installment agreements for taxpayers.
-A revenue officer, or RO, is a local IRS collections agent who is assigned to work with the taxpayer to obtain a collection strategy.
+On the other hand, an IRS revenue officer, or RO, is a local IRS collections agent who is assigned to work with the taxpayer to obtain a collection strategy.
 The IRS has power to levy assets and bank accounts, to assert liens, and to summons financial documentation from the taxpayer to collect assets from the taxpayer to satisfy the liability.

 If I Have an IRS Tax Liability, What are my Options?